-Iranian journalist Mostafa Abdi was arrested in February 2018 while covering religious protests for the Majzooban-e-Noor website, which covers news about the Gonabadi Dervishes, a Sufi splinter group.
-He is serving a 26-year sentence in the Greater Tehran Penitentiary on anti-state charges.
-Tehran’s Appeals Court upheld his sentence in March 2019.
+Iranian journalist Mostafa Abdi is serving a 26-year, three-month sentence on anti-state charges.
+He was arrested in February 2018 while covering religious protests for the Majzooban-e-Noor website, which covers news about the Gonabadi Dervishes, a Sufi splinter group.

 Iranian security forces arrested Abdi, an editor with Majzooban-e-Noor, on February 20, 2018, while he was covering the violent dispersal of religious protests in Tehran, according to news reports.
-Abdi tweeted a photo from the protests on February 19, according to a CPJ review of his Twitter account.
+Abdi tweeted a photo from the protests on February 19.

-On August 15, a revolutionary court in Tehran sentenced Abdi to 26 years and three months in prison, 148 lashes, two years of exile, a two-year travel ban, and a two-year ban on political and social media activities, according to an August 15 Twitter post by Majzooban e-Noor and an August 20 report by the New York-based Center for Human Rights in Iran.
+On August 15, 2018, a revolutionary court in Tehran sentenced Abdi to 26 years and three months in prison, 148 lashes, two years of exile, a two-year travel ban, and a two-year ban on political and social media activities, according to a Twitter post by Majzooban e-Noorand a report by the New York-based Center for Human Rights in Iran.

 Abdi was convicted of "assembly and collusion against national security," "disturbing public order," "disobeying law enforcement agents," and "propaganda against the state," the Center for Human Rights in Iran reported.

-According to an August 18, 2018, report on Infosufi, a news website covering the Gonabadi Dervishes, Abdi refused to hire a lawyer for the preliminary trial, signaling that he did not recognize the legitimacy of the Revolutionary Court.
-The Infosufi report included a copy of Abdi’s full sentence.
+According to an August 18, 2018, report on Infosufi, a news website covering the Gonabadi Dervishes, Abdi refused to hire a lawyer at the time of the preliminary trial, signaling that he did not recognize the legitimacy of the Revolutionary Court.
+The Infosufireport included a copy of Abdi’s full sentence.

-Abdi refused to attend the preliminary court session in which he was tried.
-Instead, in an open letter to the court, he called the circumstances of the trial "unfair" and asked for a public trial, U.S. Congress-funded Radio Free Europe/Radio Liberty reported.
+Abdi refused to attend the preliminary court session in which he was tried, instead sending an open letter to the court calling the circumstances of the trial "unfair" and asking for a public trial, U.S. Congress-funded Radio Free Europe/Radio Liberty reported.

-Majzooban-e-Noor reported on Twitter that Abdi was beaten by security forces at the protests when he was arrested, before being interrogated and detained at the Greater Tehran Penitentiary.
+Majzooban-e-Noor tweeted that Abdi was beaten by security forces at the protests when he was arrested, before being interrogated and detained at the Greater Tehran Penitentiary.
 CPJ could not independently confirm the allegations of beating.